Post may contain affiliate links.

 However, because the fresh pineapples available to me in Nebraska this time of year are simply awful, I opted for juicy, flavorful canned pineapple tidbits.

-Be sure you get the ones packed in 100% pineapple juice.
+get the ones packed in 100% pineapple juice.
 If you have access to ripe, in-season pineapples, you can easily substitute 4 cups of diced fresh pineapple.

 FAQs About Slow Cooker Pineapple Chicken Rice Bowls